GabeSol7/SPEC-Lab-Resources/README.md

 Welcome to the **SPEC Lab Resources** repository! 🎉

 If you’re here, you’re probably looking for resources to help navigate research, coding, writing, or career development—and you’re in the right place!
-This collection is designed to **support members of USC’s Security and Political Economy (SPEC) Lab** (and really, any student looking to level up their academic and professional journey).
+No matter where you are in your research journey—whether you’re an undergraduate, an early-career researcher, or part of a lab—this collection is here to support you!

 Think of this as your go-to library for everything from **finding research opportunities** to **writing academic papers**, **coding in R and Python**, **preparing grad school applications**, and even **figuring out how to send a well-crafted professional email** (because yes, that matters too).